sui-foundation/sui-move-intro-course/unit-three/lessons/2_intro_to_generics.md

 💡It's important to note here that the inner type `T` in the above example must meet certain ability constraints due to the outer container type.
 In this example, `T` must have `store`, as `Box` has `store` and `key`.
 However, `T` can also have abilities that the container doesn't have, such as `drop` in this example.

 The intuition is that if the container is allowed to contain a type that does not follow the same rules that it does, the container would violate its own ability.
-How can a box be storeable if its content isn't also storeable?
+How can a box be storable if its content isn't also storable?

 We will see in the next section that there is a way to get around this rule in certain cases using a special keyword, called `phantom`.